 Emily: I watch… from time to time… man, those Vikings, are… sure something…

 Emily: ….um…. excuse me…(runs away)

 Take time to reflect

 How would you do things differently if you are faced with a similar situation in the future?
 Nobody likes dwelling on his or her own failings, but don’t skip over this part.
-If you need to apologize, think of what you will say in advance and say it to the people that need to hear it.
-Don’t blame, but take personal responsibility and assure them that you will do better next time.
-After that, stop thinking, give yourself a clean slate and don’t make the same mistake twice!
+If you need to apologize, think of what you will say in advance and say it to the people who need to hear it.
+Don’t blame, but take personal responsibility and assure them you will do better next time.
+After that, stop thinking, give yourself a clean slate, and don’t make the same mistake twice!